casualcore/casual/middleware/configuration/example/readme.md

 Since the configuration in casual is represented by an object model (data structures) we fill the object model with some representable example configuration and generate to all format that casual knows.
-Hence, the information is exactly the same in the different formats, and you can use whichever you prefere as a reference.
+Hence, the information is exactly the same in the different formats, and you can use whichever you prefer as a reference.

 These examples are generated during build, hence shows the true configuration representation that casual has.